tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 NEW:

 - Barcode scanner is now embedded on the ISBN search screen, and much faster.
-  Note that small devices still use the full-screen scanner.
+  Note that small devices still use the full-screen scanner which received the same update.
 - add support for SBN numbers (precursor of ISBN)

 FIXES: